© 2010-2023 by Fine Arts of the Southwest, Inc. All rights reserved.

-An exceptionally elegant Navajo Arts and Crafts Guild silver cuff bracelet set with a large high-grade Blue Gem, Nevada turquoise stone, c.
+An exceptionally elegant Navajo Arts and Crafts Guild silver cuff bracelet set with a large Lone Mountain, Nevada turquoise stone, c.
 1940’s

 This is precisely the kind of knock down drag out eye-poppingly great Modernist-style jewlery piece the Navajo Arts and Crafts Guild (NACG) was famous for.
 They could hit the ball out of the park whenever they wanted by virtue of their elegant streamlined sensibility of design and unbelievable technical execution.

 The Guild’s silversmiths were an outstanding all-star team of the finest Navajo and occasionally Pueblo silversmiths around from luminaries like Guild co-founders Ambrose Roanhorse and Chester Yellowhair to Kenneth Begay, the three Kee brothers, Allan, George and Ivan to part-timers like Charlie Bitsui, Austin Wilson and Jack Adakai.

 If we were betting people, our money would be on either Ambrose Roanhorse or Kenneth Begay for the maker of this this piece so refined and streamlined is the artistic sensibility and so awesome is the craftsmanship, but we will never really know as Guild regulations strictly forbid any personal artist signatures on Guild pieces, only the NACG’s famous Horned Sun hallmark could be used.
 To learn more about the Navajo Arts and Crafts Guild,